gjHaug2015/AjaxPrimeNumbers/README.md

 Php ajax communication

-A php application for using ajax to request the server to generate an array of the first 1000 prime number.
+A php application for using javascript and ajax to request the server to generate an array of the first 1000 prime number.